strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 author: Jaimeo
 ms.localizationpriority: medium
 ms.author: jaimeo
-ms.date: 09/10/2018
+ms.date: 09/18/2018
 ---

 [This information relates to a pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]

-# Get started with Updated Readiness
+# Get started with Desktop Analytics

 This topic explains the steps necessary to configure your environment for Desktop Analytics.

-Steps are provided in sections that follow the recommended setup process:

 ## Entry points to Desktop Analytics
-{Which of these are functional currently?}

-### From M365 Device Management {most likely for PP}
-### From System Center Configuration Manager
-### From Azure
+{NEED INFO FROM THE SCCM EXPERTS}

-In {entry point console}, click {something}, and you will go to the Desktop Analytics console:
+In {SCCM entry point console}, click {something}, and you will go to the Desktop Analytics console:

 [![Landing page in UDR](UDRimages/UDR-landing.png)](UDRimages/UDR-landing.png)